johnnovak/twyg/doc/config.rst

     nodeColors      [#af8700, #d75f00, #d70000, #af005f,
                      #5f5faf, #0087ff, #00afaf, #5f8700]

 Property value types
 ^^^^^^^^^^^^^^^^^^^^

-Every property has a type, which is one of the following:
+Every property value has a type associated with it.
+These are the following:

 *Number*
     A numeric value::